metametadata/carry/docs/examples/index.md

 The proof-of-concept example of applying [Elm-ish architecture](https://github.com/evancz/elm-architecture-tutorial/) for reusing existing reagent-mvsa apps when building a bigger app.
-In this project [counter app](#counter) instances are created and removed dynamically.
 It's a debatable design pattern because of the resulting code complexity, so use it with caution.

+In this example [counter app](#counter) instances are created and removed dynamically after app is started.